Own-Data-Privateer/hoardy-web/README.md

   - Reorganize tracking- and problematic-related options into config profiles (~25% done), allow them to override each over, and then implement per-host profiles.

 - Automatic capture of DOM snapshots when a page changes.
-- Serverless archival into browser's local storage: for easier bootstrap and to allow using Tor Browser securely with its default config.
+- Automatic management of `network.proxy.no_proxies_on` setting to allow `pWebArc` archival to an archiving server to work out of the box when using proxies.
 - Maybe: Dumping straight into WARC, so that third-party tools (i.e. not just `wrrarms`) could be used for everything except capture.

 ## `wrrarms` tool